CoderSwarup/create-csapp/README.md

-# create-cspp
+# create_cspp

-**`create-cspp`** is a powerful CLI tool designed to streamline the process of setting up both frontend (React) and backend (Node.js) applications.
+**`create_cspp`** is a powerful CLI tool designed to streamline the process of setting up both frontend (React) and backend (Node.js) applications.
 With a single command, you can generate the basic project structure and easily add common development features to your projects, including Redux, Axios, Tailwind, Socket.IO, Redis, Kafka, Prisma, Swagger, and GraphQL setup.

 This tool is ideal for developers who want to kickstart their project with an optimal and scalable structure.